Kamaljit12/ShopAssistAI/README.md

 - Multi-Language Support: Expand chatbot capabilities to support diverse user bases.

 ## Acknowledgements
-- This Project is a part of my assignment for Post Graduate Diploma Degree in AI & ML at IIIT-Bangalore
+- This project is part of my assignment for the Post Graduate Diploma in AI & ML from IIIT-Bangalore.

 ## ✍️ Author
 Developed by [Upendra Kumar].
 For queries, reach out at [upendra.kumar48762@gmail.com].